neuefische/web-exercises/sessions/react-state-3/journal-app-form/README.md

 Each entry in the `entries` array needs an ID – a unique identifier.

-- Install the npm package `nanoid`.
+- Install the npm package `nanoid` via the terminal.
+You can use the command below.
 - Call the function `nanoid()` to generate a new ID.
 - Add the key `id` to the object describing the new entry.